Kaufman-Lab-Columbia/DBOpt/README.md

                     min_cluster_size = [4,200], min_samples = [4,200])
 ```
 DBOpt is capable of optimizing addition parameters for HDBSCAN including `cluster_selection_epsilon`, `cluster_selection_method`, and `alpha`.
-In cases like these when parameter spaces are vastly different in size, it can be helpful to scale all parameters the same by setting `scale_params = True`. `scale_params` is set to `False` by default.
+In cases like these when parameter spaces are vastly different in size, it can be helpful to scale all parameters to the same range by setting `scale_params = True`. `scale_params` is set to `False` by default.
 ```
 model = DBOpt.DBOpt(algorithm = 'HDBSCAN',  runs = 200, rand_n = 40,
                     min_cluster_size = [4,200], min_samples = [4,200], eps = [0,200], method = [0,1], alpha = [0,1],